NP-Robotics/waypoint-web-system/README.md

 # waypoint-web-system
 Allows user to save, delete and retrieve waypoints.
-Takes in waypoints and tasks from the user and send the path to the mobile base
+Takes in waypoints and tasks from the user and send the path to the mobile base.

+*Note: Intended to be used with https://github.com/NP-Robotics/local-client

 # Installation
 ```